No Products in the Cart

 To measure your mattress, you need to take note of the dimensions of your sides and the depth of your mattress.
 You can do that easily by taking a measuring tape and holding it taut from end to end on each side.
 Next, you measure the depth by holding the tape from the base of the bed frame to the upper edge of the mattress.
 Post that, you need to adjust the thickness with the mattress size.

-To achieve the right fit, you'll need to be aware of the thickness of your mattress.
+To achieve the right fit, you'll need to be aware of the mattress thickness.

 You can go with both full and queen comforters for a normal-size full mattress.
 But if you have thicker mattresses, you should choose a comforter size that will be considered oversized for that mattress size.

-Queen beds measure 60 inches by 80 inches; suppose one such queen size bed has 10 inches thick mattress.
+Queen beds measure 60 inches by 80 inches; suppose one such queen size bed has 10-inch-thick mattress.
 In that case, add the mattress thickness to the length and width, and you'll get the right size comforter.
 In this instance, a comforter that measures 70 inches by 90 inches is what you need to cover the sides of your bed.

 However, the dimensions of a queen comforter are 86 to 88 inches in width and 96 to 100 inches in length.